thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 ` `
 **diminishes shame**:"Contempt either blinds the eyes of the observer (other-centered contempt) or turns the eyes of the one shamed away from the one who has observed (self-contempt).
 In either case, the effect is the same: The intense experience of shame has been diminished."
 (44, 3)
 ` `
-**deadens longings**: "*For the woman or man who has been abused, one of the greateest enemies of the soul is the longing for intimacy.* (45, 2)
+**deadens longings**: "*For the woman or man who has been abused, one of the greatest enemies of the soul is the longing for intimacy.* (45, 2)
 ` `
 "To feel good in a relationship with another, like no other experience, opens the door to past horror and future terror."
 (45, 2)
 ` `
 "Many women who have been abused end up in tragic relationships in which they are revictimized.
-One factor involed in that choice is the unconscious comitment to find people who will guarantee loss, so that hope is never deeply stirred."
+One factor involed in that choice is the unconscious commitment to find people who will guarantee loss, so that hope is never deeply stirred."
 (45, 4)
 ` `
-"As long as I trun my condemnation against myself, I block the potential of your movement towward me and my longing for you to care."
+"As long as I turn my condemnation against myself, I block the potential of your movement towward me and my longing for you to care."
 (45, 5)
 ` `
 **provides the illusion of control**: "*As long as I believe there is something I can do about my problem, then I am not constrained to feel hopeless.* A contemptuous explanation provides a direction to pursue to regain control over my emptiness."
 (47, 3)
 ` `